tweag/cardano-conformance-testing-of-consensus/docs/design.md

 If the property succeeded, but the shrink index was non-`empty`, we will exit with code `CONTINUE_SHRINKING`.
-In addition, we will output the result of `succ shrinkIndex` (the successive shrink branch) on stdout.
-While this is technically a test pass, it is a pass for a shrunk input.
-Thus this is merely a "local" success, rather than a "global" success.
+In addition, we will output the result of `succ shrinkIndex` (the successive shrink branch) on stdout; if this operation fails, we deem  the `parent shrinkIndex` case a minimal counterexample and output it to stdout.
+While both cases are technically a test pass, they are a pass for a shrunk input.
+Thus we regard them as merely a "local" success, rather than "global" success.

 If the property failed, and we can `extend` the shrink index, we will exit with code `TEST_FAILED | CONTINUE_SHRINKING` and output the result of `extend shrinkInput`